-For today’s recipe, I will be making authentic Mexican Aguachile Verde.
+For today’s recipe, I will be making the authentic and most flavorful Mexican appetizer Aguachile Verde.
 This is an extremely easy fresh shrimp salad to make, similar to ceviche.
 However, it takes less time, and personally, it has a lot more fresh flavors!

 Try this salad with fresh avocado slices and tostadas.
 It also goes very well with some tequila (or tequila-based cocktails) and a cold beer!